dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 Write a blog post talking about the benefits of such a system, describe the pipeline it fits in, and talk about how such a system might be built.
 Describe where we are now, and give a forecast of a path to get there.

 ![[Dreamcatcher Pipeline.png]]

+## Optimum business efficiency
+If all the services are operated by an AI, which is doing a better job than people,